-Centers operated by contractors and agencies, and OA/CTS contractors, shall:
+Centers operated by contractors and agencies, and Outreach and Admissions/Career Transition Services (OA/CTS) contractors shall:

 - a.
 Establish procedures and conduct periodic self-evaluations and audits to ensure integrity, accountability, and prevention of fraud and program abuse.
-The Quality Assurance Plans and Procedures shall be submitted annually to the Regional Office for approval, as outlined in Exhibit 5-2.
+The Quality Assurance Plans and Procedures shall be submitted annually to the Regional Office for approval as outlined in Exhibit 5-2.
 Approval of the Quality Assurance Plan shall be based upon: - 1.
-The extent to which the oversight, monitoring, and assessment plan will provide a reasonable assurance of contractor/agency compliance and quality. - 2.
-The extent to which the contractor's/agency's data validation system ensures the accuracy and integrity of student outcomes and financial data. - 3.
+The extent to which the oversight, monitoring, and assessment plan will provide a reasonable assurance of contractor/agency compliance and quality.

+- 2. The extent to which the contractor's/agency's data validation system ensures the accuracy and integrity of student outcomes and financial data. - 3.
 The extent to which the contractor's/agency's quality assurance activities track and ensure that corrective action is taken to maintain outcomes and quality standards. - 4.
 The degree to which the contractor/agency documents the results of inspections, tests, audits, and assessments. - b.
-Establish systems to ensure performance is accurately tracked and reported and necessary corrective actions are taken to achieve the performance outcome goals and quality standards established by the National Director, Job Corps, and contained in Appendices 501a through 501d. - c.
+Establish systems to ensure performance is accurately tracked and reported and necessary corrective actions are taken to achieve the performance outcome goals and quality standards established by the National Director of Job Corps and contained in Appendices 501a through 501d. - c.
 Conduct annual comprehensive assessments of center or OA/CTS operations.